sindresorhus/serialize-error/readme.md

 Non-enumerable properties are kept non-enumerable (name, message, stack).
 Enumerable properties are kept enumerable (all properties besides the non-enumerable ones).
 Circular references are handled.
-If the input object contains `.toJSON()` then its result will be returned instead of object properties.
+If the input object has a `.toJSON()` method, then it's called instead of serializing the object's properties.
 It's up on `.toJSON()` implementation to handle circular references and enumerability of the properties.

 `.toJSON` example: